rust-lang/rust-forge/src/policies/llm-usage.md

 - Documentation that is originally created by an LLM.
     - ℹ️ This includes non-trivial source comments, such as doc-comments, safety comments, or multiple paragraphs of non-doc-comments.
     - ℹ️ This includes compiler diagnostics.
-         LLMs are conditionally allowed to assist with the *logic* surrounding a diagnostic (see "code changes" under ⚠️ below), but they must not be used to create the message itself.
+         LLMs are conditionally allowed to assist with the *logic* surrounding a diagnostic (see "Experiment: LLM-created code changes" below), but they must not be used to create the message itself.
+    - ℹ️ This does not include "trivial" changes (see ⚠️ below).
 - Policies or processes that are written such that an LLM is required to execute them.
     - For example, you must not *only* document how to take meeting notes with an `AGENTS.md`.
       Documentation must be authored for humans primarily, and LLM documentation may only summarize it, not add new detail.